doughgle/doughgle.github.io/content/explainer/container-oci-registry/pull-a-public-container-image/index.md

                 - hello
             topologyKey: kubernetes.io/hostname
 ```

-> Note: `hello-world:nanoserver` is a Windows image so Containerd won't pull it on Linux nor on Mac.
-> Likewise `hello-world:linux` won't pull on Windows.
-> However, it will still make a GET request to the registry for the Image Index of each.
-> And that will counted as a pull by DockerHub.

 After re-applying the `hello` from private registry job definition, the container runtime should pull the image from our private OCI registry.